How to nomad America, 6 myths busted, starting with vanlife

 It’s a common perception that life on the road is lonely, especially for solo travelers (like myself).
 But this is only part of the story.
 The part that’s often untold, is what it looks like when you become your own best friend.

-Yes, extended times without interaction with close friends or family is difficult.
+Yes, extended times without interaction with close friends or family are difficult.
 However, the reward for pushing through is so great that it justifies the struggle.
-When you strip away your home, friends, favorite cafes, and daily activities, you are only left with yourself, your true self.
-And isn’t knowing your true self worth a little bit of struggle?
+When you strip away your home, friends, favorite cafes, and daily activities, you are only left with yourself And isn’t knowing your true self worth the struggle?

 Myth #4 – It’s too expensive to nomad America